War and Wine in Karabakh

-“Three months on, there are still hundreds of prisoners of war and civilian hostages in Azerbaijani hands, and this is a pressing issue that needs to be addressed to be able to move forward,” Neil Hauer, a Canadian analyst and expert on the Caucasus region told Newlines.
+“Three months on, there are still hundreds of prisoners of war and civilian hostages in Azerbaijani hands, and this is a pressing issue that needs to be addressed to be able to move forward,” Neil Hauer, a Canadian analyst and expert on the Caucasus region said.
 According to Hauer, security is likely to be among the biggest challenges for local Armenians in Nagorno-Karabakh in the short term.
 “Baku seems to be focusing on squeezing the people in Karabakh by preventing international organizations from entering the area, including demining teams; there are constant cease-fire violations, aid shipments get often blocked. … Stability and peace look nowhere near,” he said.

 For the time being, the chances for any Armenian to ever set foot back in Togh in the near future looks unlikely.
 But for Avetissyan, who has lost his business and has no other means of financial support, this is no reason to give up hope.
 One day, he promises, his vineyard and Nagorno-Karabakh will return as an “integral part of the Armenian motherland.”